 where $ H $ is the hard function encoding short-distance physics at the scale $ \mu_H \sim m_b $, $ J $ and $ \hat{J}$ are the jet functions describing (anti-)hard-collinear dynamics at the intermediate scale $ \mu_{J,\,\hat{J}} \sim \sqrt{m_b \Lambda_{\text{QCD}}} $, and $ g $ is the non-perturbative shape function capturing soft physics at the hadronic scale $ \mu_S \sim \Lambda_{\text{QCD}} $.
 The symbol $ \otimes $ denotes a convolution in light-cone momentum.

 All functions can be calculated perturbatively except the soft function.
-In our present case at the sub-leading power level the shape function ${g}_{17}(\omega,\omega_1,\mu)$ is given by the non-local heavy quark effective theory (HQET) matrix element in Ref.~\cite{Benzke:2010js}:
+In our present case at the sub-leading power level the shape function ${g}_{17}(\omega,\omega_1,\mu)$ is given by the non-local heavy-quark effective theory (HQET) matrix element in Ref.~\cite{Benzke:2010js}:

 where $n$ and $\bar n$ are the light-cone vectors, $h$ the heavy quark field and $G$ the gluon field tensor. $S_{n, \bar n}$ denote soft Wilson lines in both light cone directions.
 They assure the gauge invariance of the expression.
 The shape function depends on two variables and is non-local in both light-cone directions.
 This significantly complicates the renormalisation of this soft function.
 The renormalisation and also the RG running of the soft function has been worked out in Ref.~\cite{Bartocci:2024bbf,Bartocci:2025lbl}.
 This is the first step towards the next-to-leading (NLO) radiative corrections of the resolved contribution due to the interference of ${\cal O}^{c}_1$~-~${\cal O}_{7\gamma}$.